-A student may withdraw from the university when circumstances beyond the student's control make it impossible for him or her to complete their coursework for the semester.
-A student wishing to withdraw from the university must complete the relevant section of the Institutional Withdrawal Form, obtain the school officials' signatures, and submit the completed form to the Registrar's Office.
-If a student fails to attend for a period of 14 consecutive calendar days of classes for which they are registered in a given semester or term, the university will make a determination as to whether the student intends to return to classes or should be administratively withdrawn from their program of study.
 The student will receive a grade of "W" if they withdraw between the second and tenth week of the semester for 15-week courses, between the second and fourth week of the session for 7-week courses.
 A student who does not withdraw from the university before the deadline will receive a failing grade or a letter grade based upon their performance in the course.
 The institutional refund policy is applied to determine if the institution is required to provide a refund to the student.
-Students who fail to register by the end of add/drop period are automatically considered officially withdrawn from the University.